ProxyBO: Accelerating Neural Architecture Search via Bayesian Optimization with Zero-cost Proxies: Conclusion

 \section{Conclusion}

 In this paper, we introduced \sys, an efficient Bayesian optimization framework that leverages the auxiliary knowledge from zero-cost proxies.
-In \sys, we proposed the generalization ability measurement and dynamic influence combination, which tackles the unforeseeable reliability and one-shot usage issues in the existing method, and developed a more principled way to utilize zero-cost proxies.
-We evaluated \sys on three public benchmarks and demonstrated its superiority over competitive baselines.
+In \sys, we proposed two components, namely the generalization ability measurement and dynamic influence combination, which tackles the unforeseeable reliability and one-shot usage issues in existing methods, and developed a more principled way to utilize zero-cost proxies.
+We evaluated \sys on four public benchmarks and demonstrated its superiority over competitive baselines.